-Both Joins and UNIONS can be used to combine data from two or more tables.
+Use joins and UNIONS to combine data from two or more tables.
 Read this article to find out each command’s strengths and when to use them.

-To get the most of this and our other lessons be sure to practice using the examples!
+To get the most of this and our other lessons are sure to practice using the examples!

 What Is the Difference Between a Join and UNION?

 Here is a visual depiction of a join.
-Table A and B’s columns are combined into a single result.
+Notice we combine columns from Table A and B to create the result.

-Each row in the result contains columns from BOTH table A and B. Rows are created when columns from one table match columns from another.
-This match is called the join condition.
+Each row in the result contains columns from BOTH table A and B. Typically one or more columns are compared.
+Column are then combined when the comparison is true.

 Now compare the above depiction with that of a union.
-In a union each row within the result is from one table OR the other.
-In a union, columns aren’t combined to create results, rows are combined.
+In a union, each row within the result is from one table OR the other.

-Unions are typically used where you have two results whose rows you want to include in the same result.
 A use case may be that you have two tables: Teachers and Students.
-You would like to create a master list of name and birth days sorted by date.
+You would like to create a master list of names and birthdays sorted by date.

 To do this you can use a union to first combine the rows into a single result and then sort them.

-Let’s now take slightly deeper look into both.
+Let’s now take a slightly deeper look into both.

 Combining Data with a Join